-This document does not concern measuring the energy consumption of the heat sink.
-Instead, to evaluate the performance of the system in boundary II indicative values of heat sinks' power consumption should be used.
+This CEN WA does not concern measuring the energy consumption of the heat sink.
+Instead, to evaluate the performance of the system in boundary II it is recommended to use indicative values of heat sinks' power consumption.

-For the absorption heat pumps, which use typically wet cooling towers, the indicative values are given in VDMA 24247-9.
+For the absorption heat pumps, which use typically wet cooling towers, the indicative values are given in the VDMA standard sheet VDMA 24247-9.
 The energy consumption of the heat sink lies in the range of 80 W to 120 W per 1 kW of supplied cooling capacity (fans + pumps).